blockchaintp/sextant/docs/topics/eks-cluster-aws-services.md

 ![Select EKS Worker Node Instance IAM Role Policy Created](../images/daml-on-qldb-select-eks-cluster-node-instance-iam-role-policy-created.png)

-Close this browser tab and you should return to the previous browser tab labelled *IAM Management Console*. __REFRESH__ this browser tab then use the search function to filter for your new policy and select this:
+Closing this browser tab should take you back to the previous browser tab labelled *IAM Management Console*.

+__IMPORTANT__ refresh this browser tab before continuing.

+Now use the search function to filter for your new policy and select this:

 ![Select EKS Worker Node Instance IAM Role Attach Policy](../images/daml-on-qldb-select-eks-cluster-node-instance-iam-role-attach-policy.png)